Can I bring my dog? . . .

 How long is the Besseggen hike? . . .

 It depends on the weather, conditions and your own shape.
-The Norwegian Trekking Association has stipulated it to be an 8-hour trip, which, in our experience is relatively accurate for most people.
-Don’t rush your way through though, take the time to enjoy the trip.
+The map shows this as a 7 hour trip, but don’t rush your way through though, take the time to enjoy the trip.
 The Gjende ferry has several departures a day, and if you miss the ferry, you can always stay with us.

 Can I buy groceries at Memurubu? . . .